micartey/karl-the-voice-assistant/README.md

 ### Hardships

 The wake word detection is the hardest issue to solve.
-I started with using a local whisper instance and while this worked perfectly, an embedded device such as the Rhaspberry Pi 4 has to little power to run a whisper model.
+I started with using a local whisper instance and while this worked perfectly, an embedded device such as the Raspberry Pi 4 has to little power to run a whisper model.

-I then went on the search for wake word detections that can run on an embedded devices and the only good and working soltion out there seems to be picovoice.
+I then went on the search for wake word detections that can run on an embedded device and the only good and working solution out there seems to be picovoice.
 There are a few things I don't like about this:

-- depending on proprietary software
+- depending on proprietary software for wake words
-- they really like to ban their users for providing a false identity (so I heared 😆)
+- they seem to just ban users randomly as well as a [company with bad reputation](https://www.reddit.com/r/cscareerquestionsCAD/comments/qee7zp/picovoice_vancouver_interview_dlsde_roles/) in general

 ### TODO

-The rough functionallity is already implemented and you can have continues conversations.
+The rough functionality is already implemented, and you can have continues conversations.
 However, there are still some things to do!

 - [ ] Function calling (Useful for smart home solutions)